imarsman/concur/README.md

   --keep-order, -k       don't keep output for calls separate --print-empty, -P      print empty lines --exit-on-empty, -E    exit on first error
+  --print0, -0           split at null character
   --help, -h             display this help and exit
 ```

+Split at null is apparently useful if sending in filenames that contain newlines.
+The null character can then be used on
+the recieving side to split by the null character and get the newlines.
+This is an edge case but was fun to add.

 ## Examples